 Plains Indian Encampment

 Outdoor exhibits with a full-size tipi alongside native edible and medicinal gardens that illustrate how Plains Indian families lived in the past.
 The area is one of 206 official State of Kansas Department of Wildlife, Parks and Tourism Outdoor Wildlife Learning Site (OWLS).
+Open from May 1 to mid-November.

 Found along the path that connects the Indian Center to the Keeper of the Plains.
 There are two artist gardens.
 One is dedicated to Blackbear Bosin and the other to Woody Crumbo.